 New Zealand is a member of both CODEX and the World Organization for Animal Health (OIE).
 New Zealand is also a signatory to parts of the Cartagena Protocol.
+Refer to the comments made in PART B (m).

-g) RELATED ISSUES
+g) RELATED ISSUES None